mikaelpatel/Cosa-Dolce/README.md

 directory.
 Rename from Cosa-Dolce-master to Cosa-Dolce.

-The Cosa-Dolce examples should be found in the Arduino IDE File>Sketchbook menu.
+The Cosa-Dolce examples should be found in the Arduino IDE File>Example menu.
 Open an example sketch.
-Select the Cosa core by selecting one of the Cosa boards in the Tools>Board menu.
+Select the Cosa core by selecting one of the boards supported by Cosa in the Tools>Board menu.

 # Note

-This an on-going project and new material will be added from time to time.
+This is an on-going project, New material will be added from time to time.